rapid7/metasploit-framework/.github/ISSUE_TEMPLATE/module_request.md

 ## Summary

-Brief explanation of the feature.
+Brief explanation of the module.

 ### Basic example

-If the proposal involves a new or changed API, include a basic code example.
-Omit this section if it's not applicable.
+If you have a POC, blog post or any other useful references please let us know in this section.

 ### Motivation